 A number of agencies deliver a range of water management functions including (but not limited to):

-- water planning and management and regulation of water markets (Department of Environment, Water and Natural Resources (DEWNR) and Natural Resources Management (NRM) boards)
+- water planning and management and regulation of water markets (Department for Environment and Water (DEW) and Natural Resources Management (NRM) boards)

 - rural/bulk water supply and services (SA Water)

 - water pricing and industry regulation (Essential Services Commission of South Australia).

 The South Australian Government aims to balance the demands for water for consumption, the environment and other non-consumptive uses at three broad levels: